If you are facing problems to access a CloudBees Core Operations Center running on modern platforms, we recommend to review

 Answer the questions below to narrow down the root cause for the outage; it will save you time in fixing it.
 For the sake of illustration, we use

-mm1 managed master in the diagnostic steps.
+mm1 managed controller in the diagnostic steps.

 1.]
 Can you access the Operations Center (CJOC) from a browser?